 - Yogurt to top - use dairy-free to make vegan

 - Optional toppings - cacao, chocolate shavings, chopped nuts

 - In two separate bowls, combine the oats, chia seeds, maple syrup, and Elmhurst 1925 Almond milk.
-Each bowl should have ¾ cup oats, 1 Tbsp chia seeds, 1 Tbsp maple syrup, and ½ cup almond milk.Stir to combine.
+Each bowl should have ¾ cup oats, 1 tablespoon chia seeds, 1 tablespoon maple syrup, and ½ cup almond milk.Stir to combine.

 - In one of the bowls, stir in the vanilla and 2 tablespoons of peanut butter.
 Set aside.
 In the other bowl, stir in the cacao powder.
 Place each bowl in the refrigerator for at least 3 hours, preferably overnight, to chill.

 - Once chilled, spoon a tablespoon of peanut butter into the bottom of two jars.
 Then add a layer of the chocolate oats followed by a layer of peanut butter oats.
 Top with dairy-free yogurt and garnish with cacao powder, chocolate shavings, and chopped nuts if desired.